-The NISTIR 8286 series builds upon existing NIST frameworks by demonstrating methods for applying risk management processes at all enterprise levels and representing how the NIST frameworks are anchored in ERM.
-A key construct for performing that integration is the cybersecurity risk register (CSRR) described in NISTIR 8286.4 As shown in Figure 3, the risk register is a key tool to document, communicate, and manage cybersecurity risk at each level of the enterprise.5 Use of this process streamlines risk reporting, eliminates duplicate record keeping, and helps share CSRM knowledge across program areas.

-NISTIR 8286A details methods for completing and maintaining that risk register by identifying threats and analyzing the likelihood of successful exploitation of certain conditions that result in threat events, the estimated impact on enterprise objectives, and whether estimates are within established risk tolerance parameters.
-This report focuses on the first three elements of the enterprise CSRM process: establishing scope, context, and criteria; identifying the cybersecurity-related risks that may affect an enterprise's ability to achieve its objectives; and calculating the likelihood and impact of such risks.
-Subsequent publications address methods for evaluating risk treatment options, selecting an appropriate treatment, communicating the plans and results of that treatment, and adhering to stakeholders' risk strategies.
+- important subset of risk management under the broader umbrella of enterprise risk management. - The IR 8286 series builds upon existing NIST frameworks by demonstrating methods for - 290 applying risk management processes at all enterprise levels and representing how the NIST - 291 frameworks are anchored in ERM.
+A key construct for performing that integration is the CSRR - described in IR 8286.4 As shown in Fig. 3, the risk register is a key tool to document, - 293 communicate, and manage cybersecurity risk at each level of the enterprise.5 Use of this - 294 process streamlines risk reporting, eliminates duplicate record keeping, and helps share CSRM - 295 knowledge across program areas. - 296 IR 8286A details methods for completing and maintaining that risk register by identifying - threats and analyzing the likelihood of successful exploitation of certain conditions that result in - 298 threat events, the estimated impact on enterprise objectives, and whether estimates are within - 299 established risk tolerance parameters.
+This report focuses on the first three elements of the - 300 enterprise CSRM process: establishing scope, context, and criteria; identifying the - 301 cybersecurity-related risks that may affect an enterprise's ability to achieve its objectives; and - 302 calculating the likelihood and impact of such risks.
+Subsequent publications address methods - for evaluating risk treatment options, selecting an appropriate treatment, communicating the - plans and results of that treatment, and adhering to stakeholders' risk strategies.

-1.2 Purpose and Scope
+1.2.
+Purpose and Scope